lsst-it/ittn-012/index.rst

 =============================

-A Certificate Manager allows you to use self-generated certificates (intended for secure connection) and through a Issuer or ClusterIssuer (the first one requires one per namespace) authenticates the certificate against a letsencrypt server.
+A Certificate Manager allows you to use self-generated certificates (intended for secure connection) and through an Issuer or ClusterIssuer (the first one requires one certificate per namespace) authenticates the certificate against a letsencrypt server.
 This will result in a completely secured website with no warnings of insecure connection or self-signed certificates.